 Interview

 1. Technical stage: Be prepared to solve actuarial problems or discuss specific technical concepts relevant to the role.
+Or a short presentation if the role is client facing.

 2. Competency-based: Expect questions about your experiences, motivations, and how you handle challenges.
 Use the STAR (Situation, Task, Action, Result) method to structure your responses.